cookieofcode/LabAssistVision/README.md

 ### Dependencies

-The following table contains dependencies required in this project:
+The following table highlights specific dependencies in this project:

 | Dependency | Version | Resolvment | Remark |
 | ------------- |:-------------:| :-----| :---|